Immigration to Canada: Immigration rate

-Since confederation in 1867, the highest annual immigration rate in Canada occurred during the early 20th century, including 1913 (new immigrants accounted for 5.3 percent of the total population), 1912 (5.1 percent), 1911 (4.6 percent), 1907 (4.3 percent) and 1910 (4.1 percent).
+Since the confederation in 1867, the highest annual immigration rate in Canada occurred during the early 20th century, including 1913 (new immigrants accounted for 5.3 percent of the total population), 1912 (5.1 percent), 1911 (4.6 percent), 1907 (4.3 percent), and 1910 (4.1 percent).
 At this time, immigration from the British Isles increased, supplemented by a rapid increase in immigration flows from continental Europe, especially Germany, Scandinavia, Austria-Hungary and the Russian Empire.

-Per the Canada–Quebec Accord of 1991, Quebec has sole responsibility for selecting most immigrants destined to the province.
-However, once immigrants are granted permanent residency or citizenship they are free to move between and reside in any provinces under Section 6 of the Canadian Charter of Rights and Freedoms.
+Per the 1991 Canada–Québec Accord relating to Immigration and Temporary Admission of Aliens, Quebec has sole responsibility for selecting most immigrants destined for the province.
+However, once immigrants are granted permanent residency or citizenship, they are free to move to and reside in any province under Section Six of the Canadian Charter of Rights and Freedoms.

 In 2001, 250,640 people immigrated to Canada, relative to a total population of 30,007,094 people per the 2001 Census.
 Since 2001, immigration has ranged between 221,352 and 262,236 immigrants per annum.
-In 2017, the Liberal government announced Canada will welcome nearly one million immigrants over the next three years.
+In 2017, the Liberal government announced Canada would welcome nearly one million immigrants over the next three years.
 The number of migrants would climb to 310,000 in 2018, up from 300,000 in 2017.
-That number was projected to rise to 330,000 in 2019, then 340,000 in 2020.
+That number was projected to rise to 330,000 in 2019 and then to 340,000 in 2020.
 Accordingly, between 2017 and 2018, net immigration accounted for 80% of Canada's population increase.

 India is the largest source country for immigrants to Canada, particularly for permanent residents, temporary foreign workers, and international students.
 In 2023, Canada admitted 139,715 new permanent residents from India.
 In 2021, the Indo-Canadian population numbered approximately 1.86 million.
 Sikhism is the fourth-largest religion in Canada, with nearly 800,000 adherents, or 2.1% of Canada's population, as of 2021.

 The three main official reasons given for the level of immigration were: